-There may come a time when your fur-baby becomes underweight, this may be because of changes in their daily routines, changes in their dog food or diet, and many other things.
+Your fur-baby may be underweight and this may be because of changes in their daily routines, changes in their dog food or diet, stress, and many other factors.

-HOW TO TELL IF YOUR PET IS UNDERWEIGHT?
+HOW TO TELL IF YOUR DOG IS UNDERWEIGHT?

-- Observe your pet from his side.
+- Observe your pet from their side.
 In an underweight dog, you will see a marked indent between the ribs and the hips.

-- Observe your pet from his top.
-In an underweight dog, he will see him appear very skinny in this area.
+- Observe your pet from their top.
+In an underweight dog, you will be able to see clearly the outline of their spine.

-Underweight dogs can also display signs such as:
+Underweight dogs may also display signs such as:

 - Lack of energy